 Making your final decision

-If you're comfortable with all this — and in our opinion, Edge is lighter and faster than Chrome — then Microsoft Defender Antivirus and the related protections built into Windows 10 and 11 should absolutely be good enough to protect you from malware infection, and give you a few useful extra security features as well.
+If you're comfortable with all this — and in our experience, Edge is lighter and faster than Chrome — then Microsoft Defender Antivirus and the related protections built into Windows 10 and 11 should absolutely be good enough to protect you from malware infection, and give you a few useful extra security features as well.

 But if you'd rather use Chrome or Firefox, Slack or Zoom, Google Workspace or LibreOffice instead of the corresponding Microsoft products, then it would be best to get one of the best Windows 10 (and 11) antivirus programs.

-That program will protect all browsers equally well, and detect threats in all kinds of applications, not just Microsoft's.
+That third-party antivirus program will protect all browsers equally well, and detect threats in all kinds of applications, not just Microsoft's.
 You don't need to spend a lot, or even anything at all — one of the most impressive antivirus programs we've seen is Kaspersky Security Cloud Free.

 If you have a multi-platform household and are willing to spend a bit more, you can shell out for one of the best internet security suites, which bundle in antivirus software for Mac and Android devices and generally come with parental controls and password managers as well.
 Some also toss in identity theft protection services, VPNs, backup software and cloud storage.

-So ultimately, deciding on whether Microsoft Defender Antivirus is good enough depends on you.
+Ultimately, deciding on whether Microsoft Defender Antivirus is good enough depends on you.
 That seems like an evasive answer, but it's not.
 Choosing any antivirus software first involves figuring out what you need.
 The upside is that, unlike a few years ago, Defender is now a serious option that's well worth considering.